khaizerdn/Winzer/README.md

 # Winzer

-Winzer, short for Windows Optimizer, is designed to automatically clean, optimize, and declutter your system by removing temporary data, disabling unnecessary services, and performing disk optimizations.
+Winzer is designed to automatically clean, optimize, and declutter your system by removing temporary data, disabling unnecessary services, and performing disk optimizations.

 > **Warning:** This script permanently deletes files in key locations such as the `Downloads` folder, system temp directories, and the Recycle Bin.
 Use with caution.